 In February 2007, the FASB issued SFAS No. 159, The Fair Value Option for Financial Assets and Financial Liabilities - Including an Amendment of FASB Statement No. 115 (SFAS No. 159).
 SFAS No. 159 permits entities to choose to measure many financial instruments and certain other items at fair value at specified election dates.
 Most of the provisions of SFAS No. 159 apply only to entities that elect the fair value option.
 However, the amendment to FASB Statement No. 115, Accounting for Certain Investments in Debt and Equity Securities, applies to all entities with available-for-sale and trading securities.
 The fair value option established by SFAS No. 159 permits all entities to choose to measure eligible items at fair value at specified election dates.
 A business entity shall report unrealized gains and losses on items for which the fair value option has been elected in earnings at each subsequent reporting date.
 The fair value option may be applied instrument by instrument, with a few exceptions, such as investments otherwise accounted for by the equity method, is irrevocable (unless a new election date occurs), and is applied only to entire instruments and not to portions of instruments.
 SFAS No. 159 is effective for fiscal years beginning after November 15, 2007.
-Early adoption is permitted as of the beginning of a fiscal year that begins on or before November 15, 2007, provided the entity also elects to apply the provisions of SFAS No. 157, Fair Value Measurements.
-We have not completed our review of the new guidance; however, we do not expect the adoption of SFAS No. 159 to have a material impact on our consolidated results of operations or financial condition.
+Early adoption is permitted as of the beginning of a fiscal year that begins on or before November 15, 2007, provided the entity also elects to apply the provisions of SFAS No. 159 to have a material impact on our consolidated results of operations or financial condition.